Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 Yes, We have tested this plugin in all modern browsers (Safari, Chrome, Firefox, Edge etc) works without any issue.

-= Do I need to know any programming language for using this plugin? = No. WP Dark Mode is a very user-friendly and simple plugin.
+= Do I need to know any programming language for using this plugin? = No. Sheets To WP Table Live Sync is a very user-friendly and simple plugin.
 Just download and use it accordingly.

 = I want a refund for my purchase of the plugin.
 What is the procedure? = We have a 14 days refund policy.
 Please email us at support@wppool.dev explaining why you would like to get a refund.